 initiatives do not adhere to liberal criteria, which assume a rational agreement about the

-place of religious commitment and its contribution to a diverse society.
+importance of religious commitment and its contribution to a diverse society.
 In fact, one can

 find dialogical inclinations in surprisingly illiberal settings.
 Second, the liberal narrative

-of the Jewish-Christian dialogue focuses mainly on the geographical and political
+of the Christian-Jewish dialogue focuses mainly on the geographical and political

-settings of Europe and North America; it omits other types of dialogue that stem from
+settings of Europe and North America; it omits narratives stemming from

 other landscapes and their unique concerns.
-These non-western initiatives are grounded
+These non-Western initiatives are grounded

-on alternative religious grammars and are oriented towards other sets of political
+on alternative religious grammars and oriented towards other sets of political

-agendas, which often explicitly rejects the liberal program.
+agendas, which often explicitly reject the liberal program.

-In order to overcome a narrow approach to religious dialogue, our workshop shall
+In order to overcome a narrow approach to religious dialogue, our workshop will

-focus on two topics.
-First, an empirical examination of a variety of projects that have

-been performed in contexts that are normally not deemed amenable to the dialogical
+focus on two topics: an empirical examination of projects performed in contexts deemed unamenable to the dialogical

-logic (narrowly understood).
-Shedding light on such initiatives, often neglected by the
+logic (narrowly understood) and a critical inquiry of these dialogical initiatives.
+Shedding light on such initiatives, often neglected by

-liberal framework of dialogue, contributes in and of itself to the understanding of the

-Christian-Jewish dialogue in its variety.
-Second, a critical inquiry of the variety of

-dialogical initiatives enables us to interrogate the logic behind the very concept of
+liberal dialogue frameworks, enables us to interrogate the logic behind the very concept of

 dialogue itself.
-The workshop attempts to formulate a grammar suitable for the
+The workshop attempts to formulate a theoretical language suitable for the

-dialogical variety, and to think anew, with a theoretical language befitting of this

-multiplicity, even phenomena that up until now have been narrowly understood through
+dialogical variety, and to think differently about phenomena that, up until now, have been narrowly understood through

-the liberal grammar of dialogue.
+liberal dialogue.